|

 What Sellers Like To See

-The more information the seller has on your experience, qualifications and financial situation, the more likely he/she will be to accept your offer to purchase.
-By extending financing to you, the seller is acting as your banker and he needs to feel comfortable with you.
-Remember, once the seller accepts your offer, he is committed, but you still have contingencies to remove before moving ahead.
+The more information the seller has on your experience, qualifications and financial strength, the more likely he/she will be to accept you offer to purchase.
+By offering “owner financing” to you, the seller is acting as your banker and needs to feel comfortable.
+It is important to remember, once the seller accepts your offer, they are committed, but you still have contingencies to remove before moving forward.

 What’s an Offer to Purchase?